nett00n/nett00n/README.md

 # ℹ️ General Info
 - 👨🏻‍💻 I'm a system administrator with 10+ years of experience
-- 🐧 Last 5 years i'm working on Linux stack
+- 🐧 For the last 5 years I've been working on Linux stack
 - 🪟 I also have a wide experience on Windows and Windows Server support

 ## ❤️‍🔥 I'm passionate: